carlocorsa/emission-metrics/README.md

 ### Data encryption

-The data included in the repository has been encrypted with [transcrypt](https://github.com/elasticdog/transcrypt), a script to configure transparent encryption of sensitive files stored in a Git repository.
+The data included in this repository has been encrypted with [transcrypt](https://github.com/elasticdog/transcrypt), a script to configure transparent encryption of sensitive files stored in a Git repository.
 In order to use the data, transcrypt needs to be installed in your machine:

 ```bash